Why are Opioid Pain Pills So Addictive?

 - Other factors, including psychological, environmental, and genetic factors, also play a role.
 For example, the risk of opioid misuse and opioid addiction is higher if you have a personal or family history of substance abuse or a previous history of addiction treatment for other substances.
 Environmental factors that can increase the risk of addiction include poverty, unemployment, being in regular contact with drug users, or high-risk environments.
 Gender also plays a role--women may be at higher risk of developing an opioid addiction than men.

 What can I do to avoid opioid addiction?

-As mentioned, prescription opioids are generally safe when taken for a short duration of therapy (3-5 days) as prescribed by a doctor to treat pain following a surgery or injury such as a bone fracture.
-Your doctor will prescribe the lowest dose possible for the shortest time, and you should strictly follow their directions on the prescription label.
+As mentioned, prescription opioids are generally safe when taken for a short duration of therapy (3-5 days) as prescribed by a doctor to treat pain following surgery or injury such as a bone fracture.
+Your doctor will prescribe the lowest dose possible for the shortest time, and you should strictly follow the directions on the prescription label.

 To reduce your risk of developing an opioid addiction and other harmful consequences, you should never take the medicine at a larger dose or more frequently than prescribed, never share your medicine or use someone else’s prescription, and never take the medicine to get high.
 You should dispose of any unused opioids through a drug take-back program.

 Chronic pain is common—it can be debilitating and negatively affect the quality of life.
 If you live with chronic pain, opioids can be used as an adjunct therapy to other non-pharmacological interventions, such as physical therapy and acupuncture, under the supervision of a pain specialist.
 Keep in mind that there are other safer treatments available, including other drugs that are less addictive and non-pharmacological therapies.
 You should have a discussion with your primary care physician regarding risks vs. benefits to achieve the best treatment outcome.